possibly-not/hamptometer/README.md

 ```

 The Pico will leave it's LED on while setting up, and turn it off once connected to Wi-Fi and setup the HTTP server.

+### Picowota
+To reflash the Pico without connecting it to your PC we use Picowota, this puts a Wi-Fi bootloader into flash that connects to Wi-Fi.
+You'll need to install `serial-monitor` to update the Pico over Wi-Fi, as well as initially flash the `picowata_main.uf2` to get the bootloader.

 ## Acknowledgements

 Thank you to LearnEmbeddedSystems for their webserver template!
 Which is licensed under MIT in the `network/` folder.